rolandriofrio7-dev/rolandriofrio7-dev/README.md

 ### A note on my timeline — read this first

-My public commit history is **recent and concentrated** — I'm newer to building software in the open than I am to doing serious work.
+My public commit history is recent and concentrayed.
+I'm actually newer to building software in the open than I am to doing serious high ticket work following SOP's.
 I came from running paid media professionally (see below) and went deep on engineering this year, in focused bursts.
 The graph is short on purpose; I'm early, and I'm not going to pretend otherwise.

 What I'd ask you to look at instead is *how* the work is built: real test suites, explicit safety boundaries, deterministic logic, and a reviewable commit history broken into small verified milestones rather than one big unreviewed dump.
 The depth is in the engineering, not the tenure.